knockrentals/scrapy-elasticsearch2/README.rst

 ----------------------
 ::

-   ELASTICSEARCH_INDEX - elastic search index
+   ELASTICSEARCH_INDEX - elastic search index.
+   ELASTICSEARCH_INDEX_SUFFIX_TYPE - the type of index splitting.
+   ELASTICSEARCH_INDEX_SUFFIX_KEY - the key of the field to use the value for index splitting or the plain text you want to use depending on the type chosen.
    ELASTICSEARCH_INDEX_DATE_FORMAT - the format for date suffix for the index, see python datetime.strftime for format.
 Default is no date suffix.
    ELASTICSEARCH_TYPE - elastic search type
    ELASTICSEARCH_UNIQ_KEY - optional field, unique key in string (must be a field or a list declared in model, see items.py)